Distributional Instrumental Variable Method: Introduction

 Conventionally, estimation of a distribution is a challenging problem.
 In a regression context, to estimate the conditional distribution of a response $Y$ given predictors $X$, various distributional regression approaches have been developed through estimating the cumulative distribution function~\citep{foresi1995conditional,hothorn2014conditional}, density function~\citep{dunson2007bayesian}, quantile function~\citep{meinshausen2006quantile}, etc. Alternatively, one can model the target distribution in a generative form, i.e.\ $Y=g(X,\varepsilon)$, where $\varepsilon$ follows a standard Gaussian distribution and $g$ is a (generally) nonlinear function.
 Each generative model $g(x,\varepsilon)$ induces a conditional distribution of $Y|X=x$, and when the function class of $g$ is expressive enough, there exists a function that induces any target conditional distribution. \citet{shen2024engression} recently proposed a method called engression to find such a function based on proper scoring rules; see Section~\ref{sec:engression} for a review.
 Engression has been shown to be a very simple yet flexible method that can effectively estimate many real-world data distributions.

-We note that generative modelling aligns well with the structural causal model framework~\citep{pearl2009}, which is one of the classical causal inference frameworks, to describe the data generating process.
-We therefore adopt generative modelling in our proposal to capture the causal mechanism and design our estimation method based on engression.
+We note that generative modelling naturally aligns with the structural causal model (SCM) framework~\citep{pearl2009}, which represents causal mechanisms through explicit functional relationships between variables.
+Building on this connection, we employ generative modelling to capture the underlying causal process and develop an estimation method based on engression.
+This leads to a novel contribution to instrumental variable methodology, enabling estimation of the entire interventional distribution of the outcome.